 Subject to section 31J, when a worker elects under section 31H, any amount of compensation that was payable to the worker for any period of incapacity resulting from the injuries referred to in section 31C or 31E and occurring before the worker so elects and an agreement is registered or an order of an arbitrator is made with respect to the amount of compensation payable pursuant to the election is not to be deducted from the amount payable in accordance with the table in Schedule 2.

-[Section 31K inserted by No. 42 of 2004 s.
+[Section 31K inserted: No. 42 of 2004 s.
 21.]

 Division 3 — Injury: specified industrial diseases

-[Heading inserted by No. 42 of 2004 s.
+[Heading inserted: No. 42 of 2004 s.
 22.]

 32. Some industrial diseases in Sch.
 3, compensation for